Barack Obama said Republican “tough talk” was not protecting Israel.

 In his speech accepting the Democratic Party’s presidential nomination Thursday night, Sen. Obama (D-Ill.) derided the Bush administration and his Republican rival Sen. John McCain (R-Ariz.) for failing to contain terrorism.

-“You don’t defeat a terrorist network that operates in eighty countries by occupying Iraq,” he said, in a speech to an estimated 75,000 people at Invesco Field in Denver.
+“You don’t defeat a terrorist network that operates in eighty countries by occupying Iraq,” he said.
 “You don’t protect Israel and deter Iran just by talking tough in Washington.
 You can’t truly stand up for Georgia when you’ve strained our oldest alliances.
 If John McCain wants to follow George Bush with more tough talk and bad strategy, that is his choice – but it is not the change we need.”

 Obama has accused Bush and McCain of undermining alliances through unilateralism.
 He favors intensifying diplomacy as well as sanctions in a bid to keep Iran from obtaining nuclear weapons.

 “I will rebuild our military to meet future conflicts,” Obama told 75,000 people waving flags and packed into Denver’s Invesco stadium “But I will also renew the tough, direct diplomacy that can prevent Iran from obtaining nuclear weapons and curb Russian aggression.”

 McCain has said he also favors repairing alliances, particularly among democracies.